theFaustus/githuber/README.md

 # githuber
-A demo project for the GitHub API
+A demo project for the exploration of the GitHub REST API, Openlayers API and Kafka